FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 fifteen per cent (15%) for the year ending 31st December, 2025.

-The result of the voting was as follows:---
+The result of the voting was as follows:
+---
 12

 **For**